 I was struggling with engorged breasts in the recovery room.
 The pain was unbearable and I was shouting at the nurses to remove the milk.
 They did it with syringes and it was just horrible.
 It hurt immensely and for the first time I felt time was crawling.

 After 10 hours of refusing everything offered, my son finally gulped down a bottle of formula.
 In the morning, the nurse suggested using a pump.
 In spite of trying, I couldn’t get the pump to work and the nurses continued removing the milk through syringes.
 And my baby had another bottle of formula.

 “I can’t describe my happiness when I met him in the evening.
 I am sure a lot of you can relate.
-That was the first and last time we used formula, or even the pump.
-We weren’t meant for either of them.”
+That was the first and last time we used formula, or even the pump.”

 7. And there couldn’t have been a better decision.
 You went back to work at almost 6 months.
 How did that work for both of you?

 Initially, we did struggle a bit due to separation anxiety.
 I was away for just a few hours in the beginning and my in-laws took care of him.
-I hand expressed milk to give when I was away and continued to breastfeed on demand when together.
+They gave him hand expressed milk when I was away and when together, I continued to breastfeed on demand.

 My bigger challenge was dealing with office politics.
 Members of my old team had resigned and I had to deal with a whole new team.
 The politics led from me being the best performer to a non-performer.
 Since I was away for 6 months, I was an easy scapegoat.
 I won’t lie, it really affected me.

 Our financial condition did not leave me with an option to quit.
 The work timings also allowed me time with my son.
 Everything just went against my situation and I had to gulp down everything and continue working.